DoclerLabs/openstack/openstack-installer/docs/installation.rst

 2. Pre-requisite
 ================

 - A deployment node, which can connect to the provisioned nodes via ssh.
 Install Ansible on it.
-Version 1.9.4 or >= 2.0.1.0 is tested/recommended.
+Version >= 2.0.2.0 is used in the CI system currently, so it is recommended.
+1.9.6 should work, too, but not tested constantly.
-- Ubuntu 14.04 LTS for the base OS.
+- Ubuntu 14.04 LTS (Liberty/Mitaka) or 16.04 LTS (Mitaka) for the base OS.
 Need odd number of controller nodes, and arbitary number of compute nodes.
 - For ceph, it is recommended to have at least 3 monitor nodes, and 3 OSD nodes.
 - Set up the network for the nodes:

   - OpenStack Controller nodes need a management interface, and a separate public interface is recommended.
   - OpenStack Compute nodes need a management interface.
   - For using Neutron VLAN segmentation, a Linux Bridge where the Neutron plugin can create VLANs.
 This interface can be shared with the management or the public interface.
     If you're using the OpenVSwitch Neutron plugin, create the OVS bridges (br-int and br-ex) first.
+    VXLAN with the LinuxBridge plugin requires only an interface with IP address.
   - For Ceph, it is recommended to have separate management and cluster communication interfaces.

 - NTP should be working on all nodes.